 Conditions 17 and 18 of the consent outline the requirements for the establishment and long term security of the conservation offset area on the southern portion of Lot 12 DP 1024564 (as shown in Appendix 2 of the consent).
-The proponent is in the process of progressing a caveat on the title of Lot 12 DP 1024564 in consultation with the NSW DPE.
+The proponent is in the process of preparing a caveat on the title of Lot 12 DP 1024564 in consultation with the NSW DPE.
 Following endorsement of the caveat by the Secretary (NSW DPE), the proponent will formalise the caveat with NSW Land and Property Information (NSW LPI).
-Whilst the conservation offset area has not yet been finalised, Hunter Quarries recognises the importance of maintaining and enhancing the conservation offset area and accordingly implements the Flora and Fauna Management Plan that includes a Management Plan for the Conservation Offset Area.
+Whilst the caveat on title is not yet finalised, Hunter Quarries recognise the importance of maintaining and enhancing the conservation offset area and accordingly implements the Flora and Fauna Management Plan that includes a Management Plan for the Conservation Offset Area.